 An interview with Bill Mason published in Rowing magazine in late 1994 described how he planned to go about moulding crews.
 “Mason likes to sort out his crew combinations early in the year so he can experiment with equipment and gearings to get the most out of each crew.
 ‘It’s too late to find out during the regatta season that a particular combination is not fast enough.'”

-His openweight squad comprised three groups: the top, funded group (which mostly trained in Henley, Kingston and on the Tideway), consisting of existing openweight and lightweight internationals who were encouraged to scull for the first part of the year; a second group, also training in Marlow, based around the 1994 development group which had won the eights at the National Championships and come third at the Commonwealth Regatta but also contained upcoming junior internationals and under-23s; and a development group consisting mainly of club rowers who would be “drawn into the squad structure via regular training sessions, lectures and assessments.”
+His openweight squad comprised three groups: the top, funded group (which mostly trained in Henley, Kingston and on the Tideway), consisting of existing openweight and lightweight internationals who were encouraged to scull for the first part of the year; a second group, also training in Marlow, based around the 1994 development group that had won the eights at the National Championships and come third at the Commonwealth Regatta but also contained upcoming junior internationals and under-23s; and a development group consisting mainly of club rowers who would be “drawn into the squad structure via regular training sessions, lectures and assessments,” run by Doug Parnham, based at the Women’s Rowing Centre at Thames Tradesmen’s RC.
 This group included a number of women who were new to rowing who had been drawn in through an Amateur Rowing Association campaign, advertised through the Daily Mail, to attracted tall, strong athletes from other sports to try rowing on a fast-track programme which built on their knowledge and experience of how to train and compete at a high level.
-The development group was run by Doug Parnham, based at the Women’s Rowing Centre at Thames Tradesmen’s RC.
+As later international Alison Mowbray recals in her autobiography, “When the Daily Mail girls didn’t immediately trounce the squad girls ay the first set of trials, the support and funding quietly slipped away.”

 The next source of athletes was the Commonwealth Games group which Ron Needs and Rosie Mayglothling had got going the previous year, precisely because they realised that development was needed if the squad wasn’t going to starve of talent with the necessary experience.
 Those who made the transition to Bill’s squad for 1995 were Cath Bishop, Helen Raine, Sue Walker and cox Suzie Ellis.